Microsoft ends support for Internet Explorer on June 16, 2022.

 The NTT Group is committed to contributing to the development of society by acknowledging diverse cultures, and thus we will contribute to solving social issues by connecting people, goods, and cultures, including communities, nations, and society, while promoting high ethical standards, diversity, and inclusion in fair and equitable ways, and work towards creating a better workplace through powerful and new digital technologies.

-As a company that supports the vital infrastructure of a digitalized society, we will make full use of technology to keep people safe and secure from epidemics, natural disasters, digital disasters like cyber-attacks, and achieve a more resilient society
+As a company underpinning the vital infrastructure of a digitalized society, we will make full use of technology to keep people safe and secure from natural disasters while simultaneously endeavoring to bolster networks to safeguard against large-scale network failures, and will proceed to achieve a more resilient society.

 0